mkdocs/mkdocs/docs/user-guide/custom-themes.md

 #### config

-The `config` variable is an instance of MkDocs' config object generated from the `mkdocs.yml` config file.
+The `config` variable is an instance of elstir' config object generated from the `elstir.yml` config file.
 While you can use any config option, some commonly used options include:

 * [config.site_name](./configuration.md#site_name)